 The Department of English in the College of Arts and Sciences presents the Raymond Carver Reading Series.

-Currently, all readings are scheduled to be held in Watson Auditorium (please note we have been moved from Gifford Auditorium) in a manner consistent with the campus COVID alert level and associated masking framework.
+All readings are scheduled to be held in HBC Gifford Auditorium in a manner consistent with the campus COVID alert level and associated masking framework.
 Should the situation change, an update will be posted here.